I was born in Kanagawa, Japan.

 「漢方薬絵ずかん」出版

-What I learned there was profound:
+What I learned there was deeply moving:

 Even without needles, the warmth of hands can ease pain.